jonmccull/digital-garden/_notes/branding-a-browser.md

 The Brand Sprint ticked a lot of boxes: it's fast, has a tangible deliverable and involved a handful of exercises that get you where you need to go.
 But somehow it didn't feel like it would go **deep** enough.
 The process was designed for early stage startups looking to get their foundations in place.
 Vivaldi had 4+ years of "brand equity" and nearly 2M active users to think about; we're not starting from scratch here.
 Not to mention that as a company we pride ourselves on being extremely flat and democratic; every one of the 50+ employees should feel ownership of the decisions being made and our road ahead in terms of brand.

 Would a 3-hour workshop be enough?
 I didn't think so. 😬 So, instead we cooked up a three-phase plan:

-1. **Insights:** Where are we now?
+1. **Insights**: Where are we now?
 What can we learn from our users (past, present and potential) that would help us uncover Vivaldi purpose and the way forward?

 2. **Strategy**: Digging into the competitive landscape.
 How does Vivaldi fit in and how can we carve out a niche for ourselves next to the likes of Chrome, Firefox, Safari and Brave? [[Positioning]], competitive analysis and a long hard look at how we sell Vivaldi, who we're targeting and how to beat the competition.

 3. **Brand Blueprint**: Piecing together our concrete deliverable, a one-page Brand Blueprint that everyone can use as the single source of truth on brand.

 ![Branding a browser - the process](/assets/brand-development-plan.jpg)